Licensing - Coronavirus update

 Takeaways and home deliveries of food/drink

-The government has announced emergency plans to relax planning laws for a limited period to allow bars, restaurants and other leisure venues to run food delivery services.
+The government has announced emergency plans to relax planning laws for a limited period to allow bars, restaurants and other leisure venues to run food delivery services, sell alcohol for consumption off the premises and allow the use of outside areas for tables & chairs through a temporary pavement licence.

 However, please note that deliveries of hot food and drinks between 23:00hrs and 05:00hrs will require a premises licence which authorises late night refreshment.
 There are no time restrictions of any type on the delivery of cold soft drinks and cold food.

-In addition, alcohol cannot be included in your deliveries unless you have a premises licence which specifically authorises the off sales of alcohol.
+In addition, alcohol cannot be included in your deliveries unless you have a premises licence which specifically authorises alcohol sales.

 If you change your business type to provide takeaways or deliveries of food, please note that you must still comply with your premises licence timings and conditions, and ensure you have adequate age verification procedures in place for deliveries that include alcohol.
 If you are unsure about your licence conditions, please contact us and we will be happy to discuss.